 Rajnath talks to Adityanath on incidents of violence in UP

-"I held telephonic conversation with the Uttar Pradesh Chief Minister regarding incidents of violence in Lucknow and some other areas of Uttar Pradesh," Singh said in a tweet.
+Several areas in Uttar Pradesh witnessed violent protests over the contentious amended citizenship law.
+A man died of firearm injury during a violent protest in Lucknow.
+"I held telephonic conversation with Chief Minister Yogi Adityanathji in connection with the incidents of violence in Lucknow and some other places of Uttar Pradesh today," he tweeted.

+Singh, a former chief minister of Uttar Pradesh, appealed to people to maintain peace.
+"These incidents are very sad and unfortunate.
+I appeal to the public to maintain peace.
+I am returning to India from Washington today," the defence minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)